reaby/infoscreen3/README.md

 ## Linux service

 Service file for sysctl, provided by Hartsa (many thanks!)
-Just edit the working directory of the script and you're good to go!
+Just edit the working directory of the script and change the user from root to yours, if needed.

 ```bash
 sudo cp infoscreen.service /etc/systemd/system/